dmulders/pain_TSL_EEG/README.md

 ## Description

-This project provides the codes written to analyze the collected data of the above article and produce all figures shown in the manuscript.
+This project provides the codes written to analyze the data of the above article and produce all figures shown in the manuscript.

 The folder /TSL_experiments/ contains the codes to generate and deliver the sequences of stimuli.